CUHK-Robocon/Competition-Score-Counter/README.md

 ## Remark

 This is my first project on building a website.
-The aim of building this website is not only to facilitate score counting, but also to give myself a challenge.
-The website is built with VS Code and with HTML, CSS, Javascript.
-With many tutorial resources on w3school and stackoverflow, the overall difficulty is not high.
+The aim is to not only facilitate score counting, but also challenge myself.
+The website is built with HTML, CSS, Javascript on VS Code.
+With many resources on w3school and stackoverflow, the overall difficulty is not high.
 The trickiest part is the UI part but this can be solved by flexbox feature.

 Future development
 * combining time counting and sequence features for comprehensive data analysis